effector/effector/docs/api/effector/sample.md

 effector Halley 22.2.0
 :::

-In latest update the `filter` was added in sample.
-This update is going to give a way to not use [guard](guard.md) or not to meet the issue with nested [guard](guard.md) inside the sample.

-The new variant of sample works the same but with one extra method `filter`.
+The new variant of the sample works the same but with one extra method `filter`.
 Whenever `filter` returns `true` continue execution otherwise cancel.
 Let's see an example below.

 Henry wants to send money to William.
 Henry - sender and William - recipient.
-To send money sender should know recipient address, besides sender has to sign transaction.
-This example shows how exactly sample works with `filter`.
+To send money sender should know the recipient address, besides sender has to sign the transaction.
+This example shows how exactly the sample works with a `filter`.
 The main points are:

 1. Make sure balance is positive and more than sending amount
 2. Having recipient address